 This course introduces the world's major religious traditions.
 Topics include Primal religions, Hinduism, Buddhism, Islam, Judaism, and Christianity.
 Upon completion, students should be able to identify the origins, history, beliefs, and practices of the religions studied.
 This course has been approved for transfer under the CAA as a general education course in Humanities/Fine Arts.
+This course has been approved for transfer under the ICAA as a general education course in Humanities/Fine Arts.

-REL 111 Eastern Religions
+REL 111 Eastern Religions 3 0 0 3

 This course introduces the major Asian religious traditions.
 Topics include Hinduism, Buddhism, Taoism, Confucianism, and Shinto.
 Upon completion, students should be able to identify the origins, history, beliefs, and practices of the religions studied.
 This course has been approved for transfer under the CAA as a general education course in Humanities/Fine Arts.
+This course has been approved for transfer under the ICAA as a general education course in Humanities/Fine Arts.

-Intro to Old Testament REL 211
+REL 211 Intro to Old Testament 3 0 0 3

 This course is a survey of the literature of the Hebrews with readings from the law, prophets, and other writings.
 Emphasis is placed on the use of literary, historical, archeological, and cultural analysis.
 Upon completion, students should be able to use the tools of critical analysis to read and understand Old Testament literature.
-This course has been approved for transfer under the CAA as a general education course in Humanities/Fine Arts
+This course has been approved for transfer under the CAA as a general education course in Humanities/Fine Arts.
+This course has been approved for transfer under the ICAA as a general education course in Humanities/Fine Arts.

-REL 212 Intro to New Testament
+REL 212 Intro to New Testament 3 0 0

 This course is a survey of the literature of first-century Christianity with readings from the gospels, Acts, and the Pauline and pastoral letters.
 Topics include the literary structure, audience, and religious perspective of the writings, as well as the historical and cultural context of the early Christian community.
 Upon completion, students should be able to use the tools of critical analysis to read and understand New Testament literature.
 This course has been approved for transfer under the CAA as a general education course in Humanities/Fine Arts.
+This course has been approved for transfer under the ICAA as a general education course in Humanities/Fine Arts.

-REL 221 Religion in America
+REL 221 Religion in America 3 0 0 3

 This course is an examination of religious beliefs and practice in the United States.
 Emphasis is placed on mainstream religious traditions and non-traditional religious movements from the Colonial period to the present.
 Upon completion, students should be able to recognize and appreciate the diversity of religious traditions in America.
 This course has been approved for transfer under the CAA as a general education course in Humanities/Fine Arts.
+This course has been approved for transfer under the ICAA as a general education course in Humanities/Fine Arts.

-SAB 110 Substance Abuse Overview
+SAB 110 Substance Abuse Overview 3 0 0 3

 This course provides an overview of the core concepts in substance abuse and dependence.
-Topics include the history of drug use/abuse, effects on societal members, treatment of addiction, and preventive measures.
+Topics include the history of drug use/abuse, effects on societal members, treatment of addiction, and preventive measure.
 Upon completion, students should be able to demonstrate knowledge of the etiology of drug abuse, addiction, prevention, and treatment.